In this tutorial, I'm going to show you how to test the mass air flow (MAF) sensor using a multimeter.

 - TEST 2: Making Sure The MAF Sensor Is Getting Ground.

-- TEST 3: Testing The MAF Signal With A Multimeter.
+- TEST 3: Checking The MAF Sensor Signal With A Multimeter.

 - Black smoke coming out of the tailpipe.